T - specifies the type (class, interface, etc.) to be mocked; multiple interfaces can be mocked by defining

 When mocking an interface, an implementation class is generated where all methods are empty, with non-void methods

-returning a default value according to the return type: 0 for int
+returning a default value according to the return type: 0 for int, null for a reference

 type, and so on.

-" two or more interfaces, a mocked proxy class that implements all
+extends" two or more interfaces, a mocked proxy class that implements all

-interfaces is created, with the proxy instance made available through a call to getMockInstance()
+interfaces is created, with the proxy instance made available through a call to getMockInstance().

 Example: